Camille846/DragDrop/README.md

 ## Overview

 ### The project
-- There is a drop area container with some text, icon, and browse file button.
-When you drag any image file over the drag area, the border of the container also changed to solid, and the text “Drag & Drop to upload file” also changed to “Release to upload file”.
+- There is a drop area container with text, icon, and browse file button.
+When you drag any image file over the drag area, the border of the container changes to solid, and the text “Drag & Drop to upload file” also changes to “Release to upload file”.

 ## My process